shahidulmahmood/netflix-data-pipeline-azure/ADF Pipeline/Dynamic Data Ingestion.md

   { "file_name": "netflix_category.csv", "targetfolder": "netflix_category" }
 ]
 ```

+This defines a list of files to ingest, specifying their source and target folders.
+The array can be passed into the ADF pipeline using `dbutils.jobs.taskValues.set()`.

 3. Inside ForEach → drag a **Copy Data** activity
 4. Set **Source Dataset**: `GitHubSource`
    - File name param: `@item().file_name`